Between Two Hearts

-Between Two Hearts (German: Zwischen zwei Herzen) is a 1934 German drama film directed by Herbert Selpin and starring Harry Liedtke, Luise Ullrich and Olga Tschechowa.
+Between Two Hearts (German: Zwischen zwei Herzen) is a 1934 German drama film directed by Herbert Selpin and starring Harry Liedtke, Luise Ullrich and Olga Chekhova.
 It is based on the novel Ulla die Tochter by Werner Scheff.
 It was shot at the Marienfelde Studios of Terra Film in Berlin and on location in Bavaria.
 The film's sets were designed by the art director Robert A. Dietrich.